-This course continues the development drawing, painting, and two-dimensional media skills.
-Students can begin to develop a portfolio of works demonstrating proficiency with media, observation skills, creating a range of value, expressive use of color, composition, and sketchbook planning to use for college preparation.
+This course continues the development of a portfolio of works demonstrating proficiency with media, observation skills, creating a range of value, expressive use of color, composition, and sketchbook planning to use for college preparation.
 Research in art history, critical analysis, aesthetics, is explored through art materials and processes.
-Homework is assigned periodically, but is an integral part of the course.
+Homework may be necessary periodically, but is not an integral part of the course.